Round Lake Logging Dam: Background

 In the late 1800s, when the prairie farmers of Iowa and Illinois needed lumber for their houses and barns, and when cities like Dubuque and St. Louis had exhausted their nearby forests, northern Wisconsin was covered with forests and streams, and some parts of those forests were stands of white pine, one of the best woods for carpentry.
 There were no highways or railways through the forests yet, but the streams and rivers generally ran in the direction of markets for the lumber.

 Seeing money to be made, lumber companies and speculators began buying up the forested land.
 Generally, lumber companies sent crews up the rivers and tote roads to build logging camps in their timber stands.
 In winter their crews felled trees, sawed them into 16-foot lengths, and sledded the logs over icy trails through the woods to riverbanks, where they stacked the logs on rollways until spring.
 Then in the spring when the water was up, they rolled the logs into the river and floated them downstream to sawmills.
 After the logs were sawed into boards, some were used locally, while others were bound into rafts and floated further down the river to markets like St. Louis.

 The first sawmill in the Chippewa Valley was built around 1840 at what would become Chippewa Falls.
 Over the years as the closest timber was cut, logging operations moved up the Chippewa and its tributaries, with various lumber companies driving logs down the river each spring.
 After some winters with little snow, the spring floods weren't enough to move logs down the river, which could be a disaster for lumber companies heavily invested in timber, logging crews and sawmills.
 Individual companies built dams to somewhat control water levels, but they impeded the logs of other companies, and disputes arose regularly.

-In 1876 Friedrich Weyerhäuser established the Chippewa River Improvement and Log Driving Company - a separate entity to serve the interests of many the lumber companies.
+In 1876 Friedrich Weyerhäuser established the Chippewa River Improvement and Log Driving Company - a separate entity to serve the interests of many lumber companies.
 This company cleared troublesome rocks and snags from the river, built booms for sorting logs, and built dams to manage the water levels.
 These "flooding" dams (a.k.a. "flash" or "splash" dams) could be opened at just the right time to raise the water to push logs downstream.
 The huge Little Falls Dam at Holcombe, when fully opened, could raise the level of the Chippewa River three feet one hundred miles downstream.
 The Log Driving Company managed over a hundred dams in the Chippewa watershed.